 AVOID PAYING DOUBLE REAL ESTATE COMMISSION RATES

-Commission disputes are often referred to the Real Estate Authority for resolution using their complaints process - ensure you read this information.
+Commission disputes are often referred to the Real Estate Authority for resolution using their complaints process so it's important you understand the pitfalls.

-If you want to find out what real estate commision fees are first, this article includes percentages and example calculations.
+If you want to find out what real estate commission fees are first, see our percentages and example calculations page.

-There are a number of potential pitfalls to face, if you are forced to put your property on the market a second time around, or list with more than one real estate agent.
+There are a number of potential pitfalls to face if you are forced to put your property on the market a second time around or to list with more than one real estate agent.

-If you've had your house listed for sale with a real estate agent, but have not sold it, and are now intending to list with a different property agent, you need to be aware of the risk of being charged double real estate commission rates (one to the first agent and one to the new agent).
+If you've had your house listed for sale with a real estate agent but have not sold it and are now intending to list with a different property agent, you need to be wary of being charged double real estate commission rates (one to the first agent and one to the new agent).

-When the first listing agreement ends, whether the time period concludes, or whether you cancel it in accordance with the terms of the agency agreement, the first estate agent must give you a list of the people that they say they will claim a commission for, if the property is sold to one of them, even if the sale is concluded by the new agent.
+When the first listing agreement ends - whether the time period concludes or if you cancel it in accordance with the terms of the agency agreement - the first estate agent must give you a list of the people they intend to claim a commission for, if the property is sold to one of them at a later date by the new agent.

-Standard Clauses were therefore developed jointly by the Real Estate Authority and the Real Estate Institute of NZ.
+Standard Clauses were therefore developed jointly by the Real Estate Authority and the Real Estate Institute of NZ to address this situation.
 These clauses protect people selling property by:

 - Reducing the likelihood of sellers being charged commission by two agencies